 When a C program is started, three arguments are passed to its main function.
-In addition to argc and argv as described above, there is an array of pointers - named envp - to the character strings that comprise the environment.
+In addition to argc and argv as described above, there is an array (named envp) of pointers to the character strings that comprise the environment.

-Each environment variable is a null-terminated character string of the form name = value that can be manipulated like any other character string.
+Each environment variable is a null-terminated character string of the form name = value that can be manipulated like any other character string. (envp itself is also null-terminated.)